Alessa Johns, Professor

 Browse previous honors program courses

-ECH 1: Design of Coffee (Tonya Kuhl & Bill Ristenpart)
+ECH 1Y: Design of Coffee (Tonya Kuhl & Bill Ristenpart)

 HNR 194: Transfer Seminar (Eleftheria Arapoglou)

-IST 8A: Unlocking the Secrets of Veterinary Research: From PICO Questions to Publishing in Veterinary Evidence (Cecilia Giulivi & Erik Fausak)
+IST 8A: Crack the Code of Veterinary Research (Cecilia Giulivi & Erik Fausak)